ding-lab/somaticwrapper/README.md

 # somaticwrapper version 1.1 ##

-Detect somatic variants from tumor and normal WXS data
+Detect somatic variants from tumor and normal WXS data (HG19)

+Suggest to use the most recent somaticwrapper in withmutecthg38 branch, which uses HG38 reference, and four different callers

 ### Song Cao ###